cir26/0ptimus-feat_treat/README.md

 # Quick Start: Requirements
-The following dependencies should be installed in your working environment before getting started (using pip install): pandas == 0.24.2 numpy == 1.16.2 matplotlib == 3.0.3 scipy == 1.2.1
+The following dependencies should be installed in your working environment before getting started (using pip install): \n pandas == 0.24.2 \n numpy == 1.16.2 matplotlib == 3.0.3 scipy == 1.2.1